Budibase/website/content/blog/data/data-sources.md

 This is just one example of the kind of insights we can gain from external data sources using transformers.

-Note, you may be able to achieve the same result without using a transformer.
+Note that you may be able to achieve the same result without using a transformer.
 For instance, by building the same rules into a SQL query.
 This is what’s known as an aggregate property.

 ## Working with multiple databases